USReleased 27th September, 1992

 US, which was released six years after the phenomenally successful So, was, at that time, arguably Peter’s mot personal record yet as he stepped into the confessional to explore and dissect many of the relationship issues he was then experiencing.
 But US is far from just being bleakly introspective featuring several songs that have gone on to be amongst the most cherished in the Gabriel songbook.

-But US is far from just being bleakly introspective.
-It continues the now well-established Gabriel motif of mixing high technology (William Orbit supplies programming in places) with decidedly analogue contributions from musicians from West Africa, Egypt and Armenia.
-Reunited with Daniel Lanois as co-producer, Peter extends the hand of collaboration to Led Zeppelin’s John Paul Jones as well as Brian Eno, Peter Hammill and Sinead O’Connor.
+The album also continued the now well-established Gabriel motif of mixing high technology with decidedly analogue contributions from musicians from West Africa, Egypt and Armenia.
+Reunited with Daniel Lanois as co-producer, Peter extends the hand of collaboration to Led Zeppelin’s John Paul Jones, Brian Eno, Peter Hammill and Sinead O’Connor.

-“I had a chance to work with Sinead O’Connor who is another fantastic and emotional singer.
-She sings from the gut and that was a powerful thing for me.
-I think that what happens on the Come Talk To Me track, which I’d written for my younger daughter, was strong.
-It was also strong performing it live.
+I had a chance to work with Sinead O’Connor who is a fantastic, emotional singer.
+She sings from the gut and that was a powerful thing for me on the Come Talk To Me track, which I’d written for my younger daughter.
+I think what happens there was strong and it was also strong performing it live.